oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_developer.md

     ![](images/view-srw2.png " ")

-3. The current pagination type of the interactive report is **Row Ranges X to Y**.
+6. The current pagination type of the interactive report is **Row Ranges X to Y**.
 Suppose you want to always show your end users the total number of rows in the report as part of the pagination display.
-In the Developer Toolbar, click **Edit Page \<n\>**.
+In the Developer Toolbar, click **Edit Page 1**.

     a) Under Rendering, navigate to **Projects** Interactive Report and select **Attributes** in the **Property Editor**.